 Denial Without Investigation or Assessment

-Under California insurance law, those who are insured are entitled to a “fair and thorough investigation of claims.”
+Under California insurance law, insured people are entitled to a “fair and thorough investigation of claims.”
 But the lawsuit says Farmers chose to deny this claim without even taking a good look at it.
 The franchise was one of many “non-essential” businesses in the state of California ordered to close on March 19 by the state government in response to the COVID-19 pandemic’s spread.
 Since the lockdown, the store says it has not made a single sale.

 Suing Your Insurer Over a COVID-19 Claim

-As a law firm that has fought insurance companies on behalf of injured clients, we know the game insurers play.
-We know they’ll attempt to deny claims and lowball claimants.
-They make their profits by paying out as little as possible.
 We believe that business owners should be supported and lifted up during these tough economic times.
 No company should be forced out of business because of unpredictable and uncontrollable circumstances.
 Contact our COVID-19 business interruption claim lawyers for more information about pursuing your rights.

 Source: https://www.insurancebusinessmag.com/us/news/breaking-news/farmers-insurance-denies-business-interruption-claim-the-same-day-it-was-filed-faces-lawsuit-223955.aspx